 — lab evidence of immunity or disease.

-5. Zoster (recombinant zoster vaccine [RZV] and zoster vaccine live [ZVL]) vaccination
+5. Zoster (recombinant zoster vaccine [RZV]) vaccination

 • Persons who previously received ZVL should receive 2 doses of RZV at least 2mos after ZVL.